The geometry of the unipotent component of the moduli space of Weil-Deligne representations: Smoothness results for

 \subsection{Associated cocharacters}

 In what follows, we will require a little bit of set-up, notation, and knowledge of Bala-Carter theory.
 Let $G$ be a connected reductive group over an algebraically closed field $\F$ with Lie algebra $\gf$ and let $C\subseteq \Nc_G$ be a nilpotent orbit.
-Since $S_{G\times H}\cong S_G\times S_H$, we may (and do) assume that the derived subgroup of $G$ is (almost) simple.
+In what follows, we restrict to the case where the derived subgroup of $G$ is (almost) simple.
+When $G$ is of adjoint type, we can do this because then $G=\prod_i G_i$ for $G_i$ almost simple, adjoint, and $S_{G.\Ocal}\cong \prod_i{S_{G_i,\Ocal}}$.
+If $G$ is not of adjoint type, then $S_{G,\Ocal}\rightarrow S_{G^{ad},\Ocal}$ is a $Z(G)$-torsor, and since $Z(G)$ is smooth (under our considerateness condition), any smoothness result translates between the cases for $G$ and $G^{ad}$.

 Let $\tilde{T}$ be a maximal torus of $G$ and $\Pi$ the set of roots.
 Let $e\in C\subseteq \gf$.
 Let $L\subseteq G$ be a Levi subgroup of $G$, minimal subject to $e\in\Lie(L)$.
 Let $Z_L$ be the centre of $L$.
 Following Definition 2.8 of \cite{FowRoh08} (see also Section 2.3 of \cite{Premet03}), the nilpotent element $e$ is called distinguished in $L$ if $Z_L^{\circ}$ is a maximal torus of the centraliser $C_L(e)$ of $e$ in $L$.
 By Proposition 2.11 of \cite{FowRoh08}, there is an associated cocharacter $\lambda:\mathbb{G}_m\rightarrow \tilde{T}$ such that $\Ad(\lambda(t)).e=t^2e$ and $\im(\lambda)\subseteq [L,L]$.